-Reference number Document Reference

-Conditions of Consent

-Schedule 2 In meeting the specific environmental performance criteria Table 5-1
+Reference number Condition requirement Document Reference Conditions of Cons sent Schedule 2 In meeting the specific environmental performance criteria Table 5-1

-Reference number Condition requirement Document Reference CoC1 established under this consent, the Applicant must reasonable and feasible measures to prevent, and it not reasonable and feasible, and/or minimise any m the environment that may result from the constructi upgrading or decommissioning of the development.
-Schedule 3 CoC11 The Applicant must not clear any native vegetation located outside the approved disturbance areas des Section 5.1 Schedule 3 CoC12 biodiversity credits of a number and class specified Table 2 below, unless the Planning Secretary agree The retirement of these credits must be carried out with the NSW Biodiversity Offsets Scheme and can (a) acquiring or retiring 'biodiversity credits' within the Biodiversity Conservation Act 2016; (b) making payments into an offset fund that has be by the NSW Government; or (c) funding a biodiversity conservation action that be impacted and is listed in the ancillary rules of the bid scheme. (b) making payments into an offset fund that has been developed by the NSW Government; or (c) funding a biodiversity conservation action that benefits the entity impacted and is listed in the ancillary rules of the biodiversity offset scheme.
-Yegetation Community Western Grey Box - Poplar Box - White Cypress Pine tall woodland on 82 21 Riparian Blakeley's Red Gum - Box Scrub - Sedge grass tall open 278 1 Table 2: Species Credit RequirementsSpecies Credit SpeciesCredits RequiredSloane's Froglet (Crinia sloanei)1Brush-stone Curlew (Burhinus grallarius)3Austrostipa wakoolica10Superb Parrot9 Schedule 3 CoC13 Biodiversity Management Plan for the development in consultation with BCS, and to the satisfaction of the Planning Secretary in writing.
-This plan must: Consultation is provided in Section 1.5 / Appendix A Section 5.3
+Reference number Condition requirement Document Reference CoC1 established under this consent, the Applicant must implement all reasonable and feasible measures to prevent and/or minimise any material harm to the environment that may result from the construction, operation, upgrading or decommissioning of the development.
+Schedule 3 CoC11 The Applicant must not clear any native vegetation or fauna habitat located outside the approved disturbance areas described in the EIS.
+Section 5.1 Schedule 3 CoC12 Prior to commencing construction, the Applicant must retire biodiversity credits of a number and class specified in Table 1 and Table 2 below, unless the Planning Secretary agrees otherwise.
+The retirement of these credits must be carried out in accordance with the NSW Biodiversity Offsets Scheme and can be achieved by: (a) acquiring or retiring 'biodiversity credits' within the meaning of the Biodiversity Conservation Act 2016; (b) making payments into an offset fund that has been developed by the NSW Government; or (c) funding a biodiversity conservation action that benefits the entity impacted and is listed in the ancillary rules of the biodiversity offset scheme.
+Iable 1: Ecosystem Credit Requirements Wegetation Community Westem Grey Box - Poplar Box - White Cypress Pine tall woodland on red loams malny of the eastem Cobar Peneplain Bioregion Riparian Blakeley's Red Gum - Box Scrub - Sedge grass tall open forest of the Central NSW South Western Stopes Bioregion Yellow Box Grassy Woodland on lower hilstopes and valley flats in the Southern NSW Brigalow Belt South Bioregion Table 2: Species Credit Requirements Species Credit Requirements Schedule 3 CoC13 Prior to commencing construction, the Applicant must prepare a Biodiversity Management Plan for the development in consultation with BCS, and to the satisfaction of the Planning Secretary in writing.
+This plan must: (a) include a description of the measures that would be implemented for: • protecting vegetation and fauna habitat outside the approved disturbance areas; Consultation is provided in Section 1.5 / Appendix A

-Reference number Condition requirement Document Reference managing the remnant vegetation and fauna habitat on site; Section 5.3 Section 5.5 Section 5.6 Section 5.7 minimising clearing and avoiding unnecessary disturbance of vegetation that is associated with the construction and operation of the development; Section 5.3 Section 5.5 minimising the impacts to fauna on site and implementing fauna management protocols; Section 5.7 Section 5.8 avoiding the removal of hollow-bearing trees during spring to avoid the main breeding period for hollow-dependent fauna; Section 5.4 Table 5-1 • rehabilitating and revegetating temporary disturbance areas with species that are endemic to the area; Section 5.2 • maximising the salvage of vegetative and soil resources within the approved disturbance area for beneficial reuse in the enhancement or the rehabilitation of the site; and Section 5.6 controlling weeds, feral pests and pathogens; and Section 5.9 Section 5.10 Section 6.1.3 (b) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.
+Reference number Condition requirement Document Reference managing the remnant vegetation and fauna habitat on site; Section 5.3 Section 5.5 Section 5.6 Section 5.7 minimising clearing and avoiding unnecessary disturbance of vegetation that is associated with the construction and operation of the development; Section 5.3 Section 5.5 minimising the impacts to fauna on site and implementing fauna management protocols; Section 5.7 Section 5.8 No hollow-bearing trees will be removed during spring, to avoid the main breeding period for hollow-dependent fauna; Section 5.4 Table 5-1 rehabilitating and revegetating temporary disturbance areas with species that are endemic to the area; Section 5.2 maximising the salvage of vegetative and soil resources within the approved disturbance area for beneficial reuse in the enhancement or the rehabilitation of the site; and Section 5.6 controlling weeds, feral pests and pathogens; and Section 5.9 Section 5.10 Section 6.1.3 (b) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.
 Following the Planning Secretary's approval, the Applicant must implement the Biodiversity Management Plan.
 Note: If the biodiversity credits are retired via a Biodiversity Stewardship Agreement, then the Biodiversity Management Plan does not need to include any of the matters that are covered under the Biodiversity Stewardship Agreement.
 Table 5-1 Section 6